 Tirau is a stop on a road trip exploring the North Island geothermal marvels.

 Honestly you’re invited to tour a working dairy farm.

 - Why not, definitely a way to meet and greet the locals.
 Visit a working Cambridge Dairy Farm and listen to the story behind producing New Zealand’s liquid gold.
-1 hour Tour timed to suit milking, ideally 2.30pm.
+1-hour tour timed to suit milking, ideally 2.30 pm.
 Introduction to farming practices, 600 Fresian and Jersey Cows.
 Closed during the winter drying off season.
-Months of Operation: Jan, Feb, Mar, Apr, May, Aug, Sep, Oct, Nov, Dec
+Months of Operation: January, February, March, April, May, August, September, October, November, and December.

-- SHEEP SHEARING Masterton, Wairapapa is home to the sheep shearing fiercely contested shearing competitions.
-Te Kuiti’s resident acknowledges the role of sheep shearing with an enormous statue of David Fagan, 12 time world champion shearer festooning the town’s entrance
+- Te Kuiti’s acknowledges the role of sheep shearing with an enormous statue of David Fagan, 12 time world champion shearer festooning the town’s entrance

-- OTOROHANGA’s homage to kiwiana with street sculptures is unmissable.
+- Otorohanga’s homage to kiwiana is unmissable.
 Check out the larger (much larger) than life gaily coloured patchwork kiwi gracing the town’s southern entrance and images of jandals easy to find for a selfie snap

 - Eight hydro power stations capturing the energy of the Mighty Waikato River as it descends 335 metres from Lake Taupo to Cambridge

 - Aratiatia is well known for its dramatic water diversions creating the spectacular display of the full flow of released water over the temporarily exposed original waterfalls

 - Lake Karapiro with its place in New Zealand’s water sports is a hydro lake, artificially formed with the completion of Karapiro Dam